-Individuals who participate in diversion programs are able to remain with and provide for their families, make meaningful contributions to their communities, and
+Individuals who participate in diversion programs are able to remain with and provide for their families, make meaningful contributions to their communities, and avoid the life-time consequences of a felony conviction.

 Greater use of diversion will strengthen communities and reduce costs for taxpayers.